Update 4/28/2017 – Huge overhaul of the guide to conform to Betaflight 3.1

-This is the tab where you will do all of your tweaking from here on out.
+This is the tab where you will do almost all of your tweaking from here on out.
 It contains all of the settings which control how your quadcopter will fly – as opposed to whether it will fly.
 You will want to eventually learn about every field in this tab, but for your first set-up we will only need to deal with the basics:

 Both PID Tuning and rate configuration are discussed in the Betaflight PID tuning documentation.

 This tab configures the flight data recorder features of your flight controller – called “Blackbox”.
 As you become more proficient at flying and tuning your quadcopter, these logs will become your best friend.
 Logging is turned on and off in the Configuration tab discussed above.
 The Blackbox tab allows you to set how much data is logged and where it is logged to.
 It also allows you to retrieve your logs and wipe the memory on your flight controller.

 For first time set-up, you just want to check the “Blackbox logging rate” and set it so that it is 1kHz or lower.
 Higher will consume CPU cycles and fill up your log faster while providing little to no useful data.

 Before you put your props back on, we recommend you perform some checks to prevent any issues when you’re ready to fly.